1026908346/orb-maven-spotbugs/README.md

-Circle CI Orb
+Maven SpotBugs
 ---

+cbonoz/maven-spotbugs

-Upload spotbug artifacts on your maven projects.
+Circle CI Orb for uploading SpotBugs artifacts from your java maven projects.

-### How to use:
+### How to Use:
 * Ensure the SpotBugs plugin is added to the pom.xml of your maven project: https://spotbugs.readthedocs.io/en/latest/maven.html
 * Include the cbonoz/maven-spotbugs orb in your config.yml
 * Run: `spotbugs/run` in your build.